QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 --------------------------------------------

-Importing should work, simply make sure that you are not using Xenís newer linux stubdomain and that the VM is in HVM mode (these steps should be done automatically when importing the VM):
+Importing should work, simply make sure that you are not using Xen‚Äôs newer linux stubdomain and that the VM is in HVM mode (these steps should be done automatically when importing the VM):

 .. code:: console